Romkin7/universal-uploader/cloud-client/README.md

-# Universal uploader Front-End
+# Cloud - universal file manager Front-End

 ## Bootstrapped using create-react-app

-## Uses Redux and Axios
+## uses Axios

 ## Table of contents

+in order to run this app
+you must be in root folder

+and run
+npm run dev